Diego Alves: Flamengo

 On 17 July 2017, ten years after leaving for Europe, Alves joined Clube de Regatas do Flamengo until 2020.
 On 23 November 2017, in the first leg of the semi-finals of the Copa Sudamericana against Atlético Junior at the Maracanã Stadium, he suffered a broken collar bone after being hit by Yony González; he underwent surgery two days later, being expected to return in two months.
 With this injury Alves was an important absentee in the 2017 Copa Sudamericana Finals.

 Alves played 62 games for Flamengo in 2019, as they won the Campeonato Carioca, Campeonato Brasileiro Série A and the Copa Libertadores.
 In the national championship, he made the Bola da Prata for the team of the tournament.

 In 2020, Alves played less than half the games.
 He was infected with COVID-19 at the start of the year, and also suffered a 20-game shoulder injury against Santos FC.
 The youngster Hugo Souza emerged in his absence.
-Diego Alves situation got even worse when Flamengo board decided to hire a new goalkeeper: Santos.
-Which was on the Athetico.
+Furthermore, Alves' position in the pecking order worsened after the Flamengo board bought Santos from Athletico Paranaense in April 2022; as a result he only played in eight competitive games in 2022.